 Cultivate distress tolerance to receive feedback

 Given that defensiveness arrests growth, disengages others and destroys relationships, why do we resort to it so instinctively?
 What’s the payoff?
-The untrained mind immediately seeks to escape discomfort and slip into pleasure or numbness — what we refer to as distress intolerance.
+The untrained mind immediately seeks to escape discomfort by opting for pleasure or numbness — what we refer to as distress intolerance.

 Taking ownership of our behaviour requires vulnerability, which can be extremely difficult to face.
 But, as we often say, ‘Burning is learning.’
 Facing the burn of vulnerability is precisely what helps us learn, grow and create more connection in our relationships.